NickColley/jest-axe/README.md

 })
 ```

-### Setting custom rules and checks.
+### Setting custom rules and checks

 The configuration object passed to `configureAxe`, accepts a `globalOptions` property to configure the format of the data used by axe and to add custom checks and rules.
 The property value is the same as the parameter passed to [axe.configure](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#parameters-1).

 ```javascript
 // Global helper file (axe-helper.js)